NeCTAR-RC/nectar-training/package01/sections/nectar.markdown

     * Access to the NeCTAR Cloud dashboard is done through the **Australian Access Federation (AAF)**.
 This allows you to login using your institiutional username and password.

-    * Any researcher who logs in to NeCTAR’s web Dashboard can immediately have access to a small Project Trial allocation (2 cores for 3 months)
+    * Any researcher who logs in to NeCTAR’s web Dashboard can immediately have access to a small Project Trial allocation (2 cores for 3 months).

     * To obtain a larger allocation you need to submit an allocation request through the web Dashboard.

 * The Cloud consists of **8** ***Nodes***  and around 32,000 processor cores distributed across all states in Australia

     * A *Node* can be seen as a data center at a physical location which provides the services.
 All Nodes are part of a *federated cloud*.
 A user may specify the zone in which their virtual machines will be situated, so they can get the best network responsiveness.

 * The completed cloud will be a very significant Australian resource and one of the largest *OpenStack* based clouds in production worldwide.